-This three-and-a-half-hour excursion from Durango makes its way along the beautiful Animas River on rail lines specifically designed to navigate curves along steep mountainsides.
-The rock walls seem just inches away from the windows, and the deep gorges provide picture-perfect spectacles, with the steam whistle echoing through the region.
+This three-and-a-half-hour excursion from Durango to Silverton makes its way along the beautiful Animas River on rail lines specifically designed to navigate curves along steep mountainsides.
+The rock walls seem just inches away from the windows at some point, and the deep gorges provide picture-perfect spectacles, with the steam whistle echoing through the region.

-The railroad offers several seasonal packages, including a journey through the winter wonderland of the San Juan National Forest in the comfort of heated cars on the Cascade Canyon excursion.
+The railroad offers several seasonal packages, including a shorter journey through the winter wonderland of the San Juan National Forest in the comfort of heated cars on the Cascade Canyon excursion.
 Passengers can spot elk and bighorn sheep that call the region home.
-Standard class seating can be booked online, while Presidential, Deluxe and First Class tickets must be purchased over the phone.
-Summer months have three trains daily, and winter has a shorter two-hour ride once a day.

 If you are looking to explore more of Colorado, consider Colorado Rail Adventure by Vacations By Rail, which brings you across the Colorado Rockies on five standard and narrow gauge railroads, including the Durango & Silverton railroad.

-- Top-Rated Things to Do in Durango, Colorado
+- Read More: Top-Rated Things to Do in Durango, Colorado